sdtm1016/sublime-fecoding/README.md

 * create a folder named 'Fecoding'
 * put the files to 'Fecoding' directory

-# setup
+# first use

-You may setup this plugin before use:
+You must setup this plugin before the first use:

 Tools -> Fecoding -> Init

-Ok, contextmenu now is ok.
+Ok, right click in any document, the contextmenu now is ok.